Verifiable governance · not declared

 Active controls

-• Workers informed about the use of AI.
+• Information to workers on the use of AI.

 Next step

-Define the real scope with an AI Entry Assessment.
+Define the real perimeter with an AI Entry Assessment.
 Govern

 Illustrative example — real client data never appears on this site